Free Things to Do Seattle: From Pike Place to Puget Sound Adventures That are Worth the Hype

 This iconic 18 ft cement masterpiece makes the perfect spot for a Seattle selfie.
 Return during daylight hours to stroll the streets of this hip area, as its plethora of bohemian shops, bars, and restaurants are ideal for browsing.
 Have wheels?
 Be sure to check out the canalside to amble down Burke-Gilman Trail.

-Got your heart set on seeing the Space Needle but can’t afford to fork over the cash for a ride?
+Seattle Center: Got your heart set on seeing the Space Needle but can’t afford to fork over the cash for a ride?
 Head on over to the Seattle Center for the perfect vantage point, plus an abundance of other free activities.
 This sprawling multi-cultural edifice provides entertainment for hours with its gushing International Fountain, funky sculptures, and free festival events.

 In fact, their 74-acre campus offers a wide range of public and community programs and hosts over 12 million visitors each year.
-Your little skater can practice their olllies at the Plaza, or work off some steam monkeying around on the playground.
+Your little skater can practice their ollies at the Plaza, or work off some steam monkeying around on the playground.

 Seattle Washington Skyline